sefrem/news-feed/README.md

 From the root:

-First run server `cd server && npm start`
+First run server `cd server && && npm i && npm start`

-Then run the project in the project directory `npm start`
+Then run the project in the project directory `npm i && npm start`

 ### Project stack:
 React, Typescript, NodeJS